Sign up to receive beautynews, product samples, couponsand more.

 4. This style requires a major commitment.
 Micro bangs aren’t a roll-out-of-bed and head to work type of cut.
 Instead, you may find you need to watch how you sleep on them and style them meticulously each and every day to look presentable.

 So, you’ve decided to go through with it and get micro bangs?
 Congrats on your new look!
-To help you manage your new micro bangs, follow the tips below and you’ll be out the door looking cool-girl chic.
+To help you manage your new bangs, follow the tips below and you’ll be looking cool-girl chic in no time.

-Styling tip #2: Sleep with a silk headband on.
-If you shower and style your micro bangs at night, sleep with a silk headband on to help keep your bangs laying flat.
+If you shower and style your micro bangs at night, sleep with a silk headband on to help your bangs lay flat.
 Without the headband, rolling around in bed could provoke your micro bangs to set in the wrong direction, which can make them harder to style come morning.

-Styling tip #3: Purchase a mini flat iron.
 Micro bangs are miniature—and with hairs that short, it can be pretty difficult to flat iron them.
 That’s where a mini flat iron comes in.
 The slim, small shape allows you to reach even the tiniest hairs.
+Don’t forget to use a heat protectant spray, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, before straightening.

-Styling tip #5: Make sure you have dry shampoo on hand.
 Bangs are such a small area of hair that they can show oil quicker than the rest of your head—especially since they lay on your forehead.
 Enter dry shampoo.
-Use the L’Oréal Paris Hair Expert Extraordinary Clay Dry Shampoo to help absorb excess oil between shampoos.
+Use the L’Oréal Paris Hair Expert Extraordinary Clay Dry Shampoo to help absorb excess oil.

-Next up, check out our article, 5 Hairstyles with Bangs to Update Your Look, for even more pretty hairstyle ideas featuring fringe.
+Next, check out our article, 5 Hairstyles with Bangs to Update Your Look, for even more pretty hairstyle ideas that feature fringe.